rbouckaert/starbeast3/workshop/README.md

 ![Selecting MRCA Priors](figs/fig5.png)

-Finally, we will summarise the species tree as a maximum-clade credibility (MCC) tree.
+Finally, we will summarise the species tree as a maximum clade credibility (MCC) tree.

 **Step 4.3.** Open the BEAST 2 Tree Annotator tool.
 Generate an MCC tree from the species.trees file, setting **heights** to 'mean'.
 Use FigTree or UglyTrees to view the summary tree.